CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocations.md

 ### Purpose

-**Allocation flow** is a data visualization that shows the values allocated for each fund in the selected period.
+**Allocations** is a data visualization that shows the values allocated for each fund in the selected period.

 The chart also shows a breakdown of the allocated amount in the selection by partner type (National NGO, International NGO, UN Agency, Red Cross/Red Crescent Society).